DainaU/hello-world/README.md

 # hello-world
 My first repository
 ## About me
 Hello world!
 My name is Daina Ulmer.
-I am 27 years old and I'm from Houston, Texas.
-I am currently a stay-at-home mother.
-I have a wonderful husband name Jun Huang and two beautiful kids named Aeris and Bruce.
+I live in Rosenberg, Texas.
+I love learning new things everyday to further my skills in hopes to gain exprience through work.

+**How did I get into Data analytics?**

 I am studying in Data Analytics through Google Coursera.
 I always wondered as a child how do we collect so much information about the world we live in and how do we store it, clean it, and update it.
 I never gotten a chance to understand it until I came across Coursera for Data analytics.

+**What about data interest me most?**

 I find it so amazing how much information the world has holding inside the internet and it is constantly changing.
-I want to learn data analytics to improve my skills and help companies, businesses and the people around me.
-I know with GitHub and more I will be able to achieve my goals.
-Thank you for reading about me!
+I find it challenging to learn something that isn't normal my normal day to day work but that is the exciting thing about learning data analytics.
+Data is everywhere and changing everday.
+With enough data you can influence the world to change in a positive way and that is what I want to achieve.

 **My Goals in life**
 - To become a Data Analyst
+- To help the world become a better place
 - Travel to different countries
-- To live somewhere outside of Texas
-- To own some land and build a very new house for me and my family
-- To create an app on spreading awareness about ASD or Autism and cilmate change
+- To study more about data science

 **Skills I have learned so far**
 - Intro to SQL using BigQuery